 the plane cruised along at 20,000 feet

-This verb can be used in a literal sense to mean moving at a leisurely pace, or figuratively to mean someone who is moving forward without direction or effort.
+The verb 'cruise' can be used in a literal sense to mean moving at a leisurely pace, or figuratively to mean someone who is moving forward without direction or effort.
 In this case, cruise is regularly used with the preposition 'along'.
 As a noun, a cruise is a trip taken on a luxury boat.

 Social Examples (Basic)